3.1 What happens after an appeal is lodged?

 3.2 How will I know if my selection has been appealed?

 The closing time for the lodgement of appeals is midnight on the first Thursday after the publication of the selection in The Gazette (on the Monday).
 If there is a public holiday that week, lodgement closes midnight Friday.

 The PRSB Secretary will email you as soon as practicable (within oﬃce hours) after an appeal is lodged.
 If you are not at work and have an out-of-oﬃce email message with alternative contact details, the PRSB Secretary will attempt to telephone you or email you as advised.

 3.3 My selection has been appealed.
 What do I need to do?

 While you might feel disappointed or concerned, it is important to remember that appeals are ‘part and parcel’ of the promotion and transfer process.
 Similar appeal processes exist in most other Australian policing jurisdictions.

-If your selection is appealed, the PRSB Secretary will email you and advise the next steps.
-It is recommended you read the Guide thoroughly to help you prepare.
+If your selection is appealed, the PRSB will email you, provide the current Practice Direction and a link to this Guide, and advise the next steps.
+Read those documents thoroughly to help you prepare.

 3.4 When will my appeal be heard?

 The PRSB must hear and determine the appeal within five business days of the selection file being lodged.